 New Hampshire speedway manager: Don't turn your back on us

-There are 2 comments on the Chico Enterprise-Record story from 7 hrs ago, titled New Hampshire speedway manager: Don't turn your back on us.
-In it, Chico Enterprise-Record reports that:
+There are 2 comments on the Star Tribune story from 9 hrs ago, titled New Hampshire speedway manager: Don't turn your back on us.
+In it, Star Tribune reports that:

 The general manager of New Hampshire Motor Speedway on Thursday urged fans and small businesses to give him time to fill in the gaps now that one of its two NASCAR races is moving to Las Vegas.
 New Hampshire has hosted two top-tier NASCAR races a year for two decades, traditionally in July and September.